anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 ## Community

+{{< fancybox "images" "GlobalAzureBootcamp.jpg" "Global Azure Bootcamp in Munich - 150 people in the room!" "single_image" >}}

 When I joined Microsoft, I was worried that I cannot contribute to the community as much as I did when I was outside and MVP.
 But to the opposite, some tasks like getting a decent meeting room for a community event is now way way easier.
 So last year we hosted, [AzureSaturday Munich](https://AzureSaturday.de), the third time in the Microsoft Office in Munich - and supporting this as an employee was way easier.

+{{< fancybox "images" "AzureSaturday.jpg" "AzureSaturday 2019 in Munich" "single_image" >}}

+And in November I support the O365 community and co-organize the next [SharePoint & O365 Saturday 2019 - Munich](https://spsmuc.info) event.
+Additionally I spoke at two or three community events and gave a workshop at [Techorama in Belgium](https://techorama.be) - that was great fun!

 ## Closing